 servings30

-2.2kg/5lb whole shoulder of lamb, skin on
+2.2kg (5lb) whole shoulder of lamb, skin on

 4 garlic cloves, sliced

-2 large onions, quartered
+2 large onions, cut into quarters

-570ml/1 pint hot lamb or beef stock
+570ml (1 pint) hot lamb or beef stock

 Salt and freshly ground black pepper

-3 tbsp reserved lamb fat
+3 tbsp lamb fat (from the roasting tin)

-50g/1¾oz plain flour
+50g (1¾oz) plain flour

-450ml/16fl oz hot lamb or beef stock
+450ml (16fl oz) hot lamb or beef stock

 1-2 tsp redcurrant jelly

-Worcestershire sauce
+A few drops of Worcestershire sauce

 Directions